English Chess Federation: Activities

 The British Chess Championships are run by the ECF, and have been held annually since 1904, apart from during world wars and the COVID-19 pandemic in 2020.
 In recognition of the change from BCF to ECF, they award additional titles of English Champion and English Ladies Champion.

 The ECF publishes ratings for those players that compete in affiliated competitions in England as part of the ECF grading system.
 There are currently two ways to qualify for an ECF rating.
 For a yearly flat fee players may become a member of the ECF directly or, since 2005, through a local Membership Organisation (MO).
 Where in England MOs are lacking or are not mandatory (much of the south) non-members pay a Game Fee for each ECF game they play.

 All officials of the ECF are elected annually or tri-annually, without limits on re-election.
-The current CEO is Mike Truran, current president: journalist and keen chess player Dominic Lawson.
+The current CEO is Richard Walsh, current president: journalist and keen chess player Dominic Lawson.

 The ECF selects and finances the English teams for international competitions such as the Chess Olympiad and European Team Chess Championship.
 By invitation, players may also receive support when competing overseas in events of national importance, such as the World Junior Chess Championships.

-The ECF sent paper newsletter Chess Moves, free to members.
-From mid-2016, this was replaced with a monthly e-Newsletter, plus online articles, event reviews and selected members' submissions.
-In December 2022 the name of the newsletter reverted to ChessMoves.
+The ECF provides members with a Free monthly English Chess e-Magazine,Chess Moves, with high quality game analysis, tournament reflections and reports, puzzles, endgame coaching, results and wide variety of articles, all focused on English Chess.